acao780/Making-Journey/journal-pages/week-07.md

 After class, I continued working on my project during my free time.
 I used Adobe Illustrator to draw proper laser-cut design files, continuing to optimize my design.
 I transformed the results from my sticky note testing into digital design files, preparing for the next phase of actual production.
 These prototypes represent my journey from conceptual ideas to working models, documenting each step of experimentation along the way.

+## "What If..."
+Variant
+For this activity, I paired up with a partner to share my creation sprint results and receive feedback on my food visualization project.
+My partner introduced me to three hypothetical alternative directions that could expand my project's potential, encouraging me to think more critically and experimentally about my work.
 ![Alt text](../assets/week-07/note_1.png)

+The first suggested direction was to shift my focus from tracking calories to tracking carbon footprint.
+This would fundamentally change my project's purpose from personal health data to environmental impact data.
+Instead of showing how different foods affect the body, I would visualize how food choices affect the planet.
+The appeal of this direction lies in its broader social relevance — environmental issues resonate with a wider audience and connect eating habits to larger global conversations.
+However, this option would require a complete reconceptualization of my visual language.
+The board, which currently represent caloric density, would need to represent carbon emissions instead.
+This pivot would preserve the physical medium but completely change what the thickness communicates.

+The second direction proposed was to make the visualization interactive, allowing viewers to pick up and physically handle the plates.
+This would transform my project from a passively viewed display into an actively experienced installation.
+Viewers could touch plates of different thicknesses to understand the data through sensation — thick plates representing high-calorie foods and thin plates representing low-calorie foods.
+This direction excites me because it builds directly on what makes my project unique: the physical, tactile nature of the plates.
+The strength of my current work is that it exists in the real world, not on a screen.
+Adding interactivity would enhance this strength by giving viewers a personal connection to the data.

+The third suggestion was to add sound as a data dimension, where each food type produces a different tone or musical note.
+This would create an auditory layer to complement the visual and tactile elements.
+Low-calorie foods might produce higher pitches, while high-calorie foods produce lower tones.
+This direction offers an interesting way to make data more memorable and emotionally engaging, but it risks introducing complexity that distracts from the core tactile experience.
+Of these three directions, the second option — the interactive tactile experience — offers the most natural evolution for my project.
+It builds on my existing strength rather than abandoning it, and it deepens the viewer's connection to the data without requiring a complete overhaul of my concept.

 ## Images & Media